Quantifying when hyperuniformity of a many-particle system leads to uniformity across length scales: Introduction

 The answer to this fundamental question also has practical implications.
 For example, since all numerically and experimentally generated many-particle systems are necessarily finite, it is of great interest to be able to ascertain at which length scales it suffices to deem that a large but finite system is hyperuniform, since the latter requires an infinitely large system, in principle.
 We also expect that enhanced local uniformity can lead to improved physical properties.
 For instance, in the context of mechanical properties, it has been shown~\cite{To00a} that the suppression of volume-fraction fluctuations in disordered hyperuniform particulate composites is known to suppress crack propagation within the matrix phase.
 Advantages are expected to be present also in transport and optical properties, as suggested by the improved characteristics of stealthy hyperuniform systems~\cite{kim_effective_2023,kim_accurate_2024,Vanoni2025Dynamical,To21d}.
 For example, the local uniformity can lead to beneficial effects in the diffusion spreadability at intermediate time scales.

 We note that, in a recent series of works~\cite{Salvalaglio2024Persistent,Milor2025Inferring}, Salvalaglio et al. have employed tools coming from topology, in particular persistent homology, to address the influence of global hyperuniformity on local structure.
-Our approach is different in that it allows us to probe local uniformity at all length scales, while Refs.~\cite{Salvalaglio2024Persistent,Milor2025Inferring} focus on the topological properties on length scales of the order of the nearest neighbor distance.
+Persistent homology is a scale-free tool and therefore well-suited for such analyses.
+The emphasis in Refs.~\cite{Salvalaglio2024Persistent,Milor2025Inferring}, however, was on topological properties most pronounced at the nearest-neighbor scale, whereas our approach is specifically designed to probe local uniformity systematically across all length scales.

 The remainder of the manuscript is organized as follows.
 In Sec.~\ref{background} we introduce some background notions that we will use to obtain our results.
 In Sec.~\ref{sec:classI} we discuss class I hyperuniform systems, and we consider lattices in Sec.~\ref{sec:lattices}, quasicrystals in Sec.~\ref{sec:quasicrystal}, patterns generated from the $g_2$-invariant step function in Sec.~\ref{sec:g2invariant}, disordered stealthy hyperuniform ground states in Sec.~\ref{sec:SHU}, one-component plasma in Sec.~\ref{sec:onecompplasma} and Gaussian $g_2$ in Sec.~\ref{sec:gaussian}.
 We then address class II hyperuniform systems in Sec.~\ref{sec:classII}, focusing on Fermi sphere point processes in Sec.~\ref{sec:Fermi}.
 We then discuss class III hyperuniform systems in Sec.~\ref{sec:classIII}, examining perturbed lattice point patterns in Sec.~\ref{sec:perturbed}.
 We then discuss our results in Sec.~\ref{sec:conclusions}.
+In Fig.~\ref{fig:patterns} we report a representative two-dimensional configuration for each of the models that we consider in this paper.
 We devote the supplemental material to the study of the scaled number variance in non-hyperuniform and anti-hyperuniform systems.